cloudfork-com/moneypenny-aws-controls/README.md

 - Trusted entity type = AWS Service
 - Use case, Service = Lambda
-- Policy = moneypenny-aws-controls-policy
+- Policy = `moneypenny-aws-controls-policy`

 #### deploy Lambda service (ARM64)

 The `Makefile` has a `TIME_ZONE` environment variable you might need to change.
-In the commands below, replace the ROLE arn with that of `moneypenny-aws-controls-role`.
+In the commands below, replace the ROLE arn with that of `moneypenny-aws-controls-role` you just created.
+Also, replace the USER and PASSWORD values.

 ```
 make compile